hai-vr/XYVR/README-DEVELOPER.md

     - ~~The system does not handle authenticator 2FA, only email.~~
     - There is no feedback on the progress of data collection.
     - The Resonite login does not support TOTP.
+    - Resonite SignalR session events occupy 50 kiloBytes per second of network usage even when idle.
+This is not normal, the Resonite client itself doesn't even take that much when idling.
 - Handle the lifecycle of successful newly logged-in connections with live monitoring.
 - Review the request lifecycle towards external systems.
 - Better expose the data update to the UI.